ecem28/SENG383-Project/ReadMe_B.txt

 All code written and reviewed by Student B.

-UPDATE - BeePlan Proje Katkıları
+UPDATE - BeePlan Project

-Proje kapsamında BeePlan sistemine geçiş yapılmıştır.
-Student B olarak yaptığım güncel katkılar:

-- Algoritma: Derslerin 5 güne dengeli yayılması
-- Kısıtlama: Günlük max 4 saat hoca ders sınırı
-- Raporlama: Türkçe doğrulama raporları sayfası.
+The BeePlan system has been implemented as part of the project.

+My recent contributions as Student B:

+- Algorithm: Even distribution of classes over 5 days

+- Restriction: Maximum 4 hours of instructor classes per day

+- Reporting: Turkish language verification reports page.

-AI Analiz Kartı:
+AI Analysis Card:

-Prompt: "Günde max 4 saat hoca sınırı ekle."
-AI Çıktısı: 5 saatlik dersi tamamen sildi.
-Revizyon: Ders bölme (split logic) manuel eklendi.
+Prompt: "Add a maximum of 4 hours of instructor classes per day."
+AI Output: Completely removed the 5-hour class.